 Compared to a sync meeting, answering these 3 questions usually takes me less than 3 minutes.
 That’s a 10x improvement 🚀

-2. Asynchronous Follow-ups
+2. Asynchronous Check-ins

-If I haven’t replied by 10 AM, DailyBot posts the team report to our #daily Slack channel and tags me making sure everybody notices I didn’t do it and helping our HR team charge me with $1 for the missed daily follow-up.
+If I haven’t replied by 10 AM, DailyBot posts the team report to our #daily Slack channel and tags me making sure everybody notices I didn’t do it and helping our HR team charge me with $1 for the missed daily check-in.

 The team report also includes the answers of our fellow teammates spread across Madrid, NYC, Pereira, Bogotá and Medellín so everyone can read what all the team is up to.
 They were all asked to complete their report earlier when their work day was starting.

 3. Transparency & Info Accuracy

 When answering to a chatbot, you don't have the pressure of wasting your team’s time so you can actually think and remember what things you did the day before and what you are up to now.
 You also feel more comfortable sharing any problem you are having at the moment, whether it is something that depends on others work, or something personal that is reducing your productivity like getting the flu.

 Having a record for you team’s daily stand-up meetings can be useful in many ways, these are just some of them: